Best wool for felting expert guide to all the types

 Merino wool

-Prized because it’s a fine wool, softer and lighter than other types of wool, there are some ethical issues around the production of merino wool.
-Merino sheep have wrinkly skin, which means more surface area for wool, but also more flies in hot weather – often leading to the horribly cruel practice of mulesing.
+Prized because it’s a fine soft and light wool, there are some ethical issues around the production of merino wool.
+Merino sheep have wrinkly skin, which means more surface area for wool, but also more flies in hot weather.
+This often leads to the horribly cruel practice of mulesing.
 Ethical merino wool does exist, but sourcing it means doing your homework.

-Heidi Feathers sells a fantastic choice of merino felting wool, and also guarantee that they are all sourced from non-mulesed flocks.
+Heidi Feathers sells a fantastic choice of merino felting wool, all sourced from non-mulesed flocks.

 Blue Faced Leicester